georgetour/Gulp-SASS-workflow/README.md

 # Gulp-SASS-workflow
 This is a project that uses NPM, Gulp and SASS so we can optimize our workflow.
 It will help new developers to learn to work with these tools.

-#### Requirements : Very good level in HTML and CSS, basic understanding of javascript
+##### Requirements : Very good level in HTML and CSS, basic understanding of javascript

-Gulp is a tool that helps with workflow automation since it does a lot of tasks for us like minification, concatination, browser refresh when we have changes and many more...
+Gulp is a tool that helps with workflow automation since it does a lot of tasks for us like minification, concatenation, browser refresh when we have changes and many more...
+The general idea is that gulp has tasks and each task does something for us automatically...

 SASS is a preprocessor that makes CSS really powerful since you can have variables, mixin, partial, nesting, arguments, create grid responsive layouts and other cool stuff that will improve your CSS code amazingly.

+<h6>In our project, gulpfile.js controls gulp tasks and package.json has all our dependencies</h6>

 ## Table of contents